Update April 2020: Polaroid Originals has rebranded to Polaroid, but it’s still the same company selling the same film.

 There is one alternative to Polaroid instant film that is slightly cheaper, but you’re not going to be able to use Polaroid cameras.
 The Fuji Instax system has cheaper, but still not cheap, instant film.
 However, I generally don’t like the film as much for artistic purposes and the cameras aren’t as fun.
 However, if you need to buy a huge amount of instant film for a wedding or event, it’s probably your best choice.

-If cost is important, 35mm film shooting is a better alternative in the analogue world.
-However, going digital is always the cheapest option, as excellent DSLRs and point and shoots have never been more affordable.
+If cost is important, going digital is always the cheapest option, as excellent DSLRs, point and shoots, and even smartphones have never been better and more affordable.
 Analogue photography is fun, but sadly, it will never be cheap.